Your Guide to Selling Wholesale

 How and where to sell

-First, you need to decide how and where you’re going to be selling your wholesale products.
-Once you’ve determined the perfect price, it’s a matter of whether you choose to sell goods online, via distribution sites such as Amazon, or directly to your clients.
+First, you need to decide how and where you’re going to sell your wholesale products.
+Once you’ve determined the perfect price, decide whether you’ll sell goods online, via distribution sites (such as Amazon) or directly to customers.

-Both have advantages – online wholesale sites allow for accessible, quick, and easy sales, which are often more suited to larger companies equipped to deal with regular large orders.
-Selling direct to retailers helps to build reliable B2B relationships, meaning you can more easily create a substantial customer base and thus garner more predictable profits.
+Both have advantages – online wholesale sites allow for accessible, quick and easy sales, which are often more suited to larger companies that are equipped to deal with regular large orders.
+Selling directly to retailers helps to build reliable B2B relationships, meaning you can more easily create a substantial customer base and thus garner more predictable profits.

 How to market your products

-When you first start out as a wholesaler, it’s important you identify who exactly you want and need to be selling to.
-Wholesale sites provide a great avenue to identify these client bases, and help to attract traffic across markets you may not have been able to reach.
+When you first start as a wholesaler, you must identify who exactly you want and need to sell to.
+Wholesale sites provide a great avenue to identify these client bases and help to attract traffic across markets you may not have been able to reach.

 However, once you start building strong business relationships, cross-network marketing may not be as necessary as you’ll have a reliable client base who come to you for the majority of their stock.